-We have audited the financial statements of the Military Retirement Fund (MRF) which comprise the Balance Sheets as of September 30, 2023 and 2022, the related Statements of Net Cost and Changes in Net Position, and the combined Statements of Budgetary Resources (hereinafter referred to as the "financial statements") for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Military Retirement Fund (MRF), which comprise the Balance Sheets as of September 30, 2024 and 2023, the related Statements of Net Cost and Changes in Net Position, and the Statements of Budgetary Resources (hereinafter referred to as the "financial statements") for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the MRF as of September 30, 2023 and 2022 and its net cost of operations, changes in net position, and budgetary resources for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the MRF as of September 30, 2024 and 2023 and its net cost of operations, changes in net position, and budgetary resources for the years then ended in accordance with accounting principles generally accepted in the United States of America.